lohitpt252003/frontend-for-annaforces/README.md

 *   **`AboutUs`**: Provides information about the Annaforces platform.
 *   **`Contact`**: Provides contact details for Annaforces support.
 *   **`PrivacyPolicy`**: Outlines the privacy policy of the Annaforces platform.
+*   **`NotFound`**: Displays a 404 "Page Not Found" message, including the incorrect URL, and provides a link to the Welcome Page.
 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.

 ### Authentication Flow